justsull/Panora/README.md

 ## Contributing

 Please contribute!
-I did this for fun but it would be cool to build this out and combine it with something else like...crop out the ads, write a visual recogniation algo using Tenserflow to identify brands and keep track of advertiser campaigns across the internet (yep, I work in media).
-Visual version control your competitors.
-Come-on, think of something better.....
+I did this for fun but it would be cool to build this out and combine it with something else like... write a visual recogniation algo using Tenserflow to identify brands and keep track of advertiser campaigns across the internet.

 ## Authors